 Determine your key questions

 Your thesis should comprise the key questions you’ll be asking.
 Try writing down the main questions you want to ask.
-Then, in doing your research, you can come to some answers.
-These answers will make up your evidence, and body paragraphs.
+Then, in doing your research, identify the answers.
+These answers will make up your body paragraphs.

 Tailor your thesis to the essay type

-Your thesis statement can be tweaked to fit a certain type of paper—and doing so will make it stronger.
+You can tweak your thesis statement to fit a certain type of paper—and doing so will make the essay stronger.
 Thinking about the different types of essays is helpful in understanding how to best craft your thesis.

 For instance, when writing an analytical paper, you’ll want to effectively communicate your interpretation of whatever you’re talking about.
-This type of thesis should concisely demonstrate the conclusion you’ve come to through your analysis.
-You can make this more clear by explicitly stating the points of analysis you’ll be walking the reader through.
+This type of thesis should capture the conclusion you’ve come to through your analysis.
+You can make this clearer by explicitly stating the points of analysis you’ll be walking the reader through.

 Example: An analysis of college students and mental health reveals that the role of social media contributes to overall stress and anxiety levels.

-The above example primes the reader for what you’ll be discussing—your analysis of college students, mental health, and the role of social media.
-Plus, your general conclusion is provided, which should be the basis upon which your evidence is pulled.
+The above example primes the reader for what you’ll be discussing—an analysis of college students, mental health, and the role of social media.
+Plus, the thesis includes your general conclusion, which should be the basis upon which you find your evidence.

-When writing a persuasive essay, your thesis statement should be a bit more of a clear declaration that affirms your stance, and has definite opposing perspectives.
-That is, your reader should be able to clearly see that your topic has debatable sides.
+When writing a persuasive essay, your thesis statement should be a bit more of a definitive declaration that affirms your stance and has distinct opposing perspectives.
+That is, your reader should be able to clearly see that your topic is debatable.

 Example: Because art classes provide students with a more rounded education, schools should continue offering art classes at all ages.

-This is an example of a persuasive thesis statement—you’re arguing that schools could offer art classes, and readers may choose to agree with your perspective, or may believe otherwise.
+This is an example of a persuasive thesis—you’re arguing that schools could offer art classes, and readers may choose to agree with your perspective, or believe otherwise.

-For n expository paper, it may feel more difficult to craft a thesis, since expository essays are ultimately a detailed, informational breakdown of a specific topic.
-Your thesis statement can be helpful in summarizing your main points and the intention of your essay.
-Then, you can ensure that your pieces of evidence support this summarization.
+For n expository paper, it may be more difficult to craft a thesis, since expository essays are ultimately a detailed, informational breakdown of a specific topic.
+So your thesis statement may be more descriptive than argumentative.
+Your statement can help summarize your main points and the intention of your essay.

 Example: Advancements in technology within the past couple decades have coincided with a decrease in levels of emotional intelligence and empathy.